helidon-io/helidon/declarative/README.md

 ### Implementation

 #### Fallback
-A `ClassName_methodName__Fallback` class is generated for each fallback, named with the fully qualified method name and fully qualified parameters, such as:
+An element interceptor class `ClassName_methodName__Fallback` is generated for each `@Ft.Fallback` annotated method.
-`io.helidon.declarative.tests.http.GreetEndpoint.failingFallback(java.lang.String)` (i.e. a unique identification of the annotated method).
-The generated type is invoked from the fallback interceptor.
+The generated type implements the fallback functionality without the use of reflection.
 The `fallback` method decides whether to re-throw the exception (if it should be skipped), or calls the fallback method (if it should be applied).

 #### Async
-Implemented as a simple interceptor.
+An element interceptor class `ClassName_methodName__Async` is generated for each `@Ft.Async` annotated method.
+The `Async` instance can be named - in this case the generated code tries to get a named instance from the registry and use it.
+If not available, a new async is produced.
+The `ExecutorService` used with produced async can be named - in this case the generated code tries to get a named executor from the service registry and use it.
+If not available, no executor is explicitly configured.

 #### Retry
-A class `ClassName_methodName__Retry` is generated for each retry, named with the fully qualified method name and fully qualified parameters, such as:
+An element interceptor class `ClassName_methodName__Retry` is generated for each `@Ft.Retry` annotated method.
-`io.helidon.declarative.tests.http.GreetEndpoint.retriable()` (i.e. a unique identification of the annotated method).
-Teh generated type is invoked from the retry interceptor to obtain a `Retry` instance.
+The `Retry` instance can be named - in this case the generated code tries to get a named instance from the registry and use it.
+If not available, a new retry instance is produced from annotation properties.

 #### Timeout
-Implemented as a simple interceptor.
+An element interceptor class `ClassName_methodName__Timeout` is generated for each `@Ft.Timeout` annotated method.
+The `Timeout` instance can be named - in this case the generated code tries to get a named instance from the registry and use it.
+If not available, a new timeout instance is produced from annotation properties.

 #### Bulkhead
-Implemented as a simple interceptor.
+An element interceptor class `ClassName_methodName__Bulkhead` is generated for each `@Ft.Bulkhead` annotated method.
+The `Bulkhead` instance can be named - in this case the generated code tries to get a named instance from the registry and use it.
+If not available, a new bulkhead instance is produced from annotation properties.

 #### Circuit Breaker
-A `ClassName_methodName__CircuitBreaker` class is generated for each circuit breakder, named with the fully qualified method name and fully qualified parameters, such as:
-`io.helidon.declarative.tests.http.GreetEndpoint.breaker()` (i.e. a unique identification of the annotated method).
-The generated type is invoked from the interceptor to obtain a `CircuitBreaker` instance.
+An element interceptor class `ClassName_methodName__CircuitBreaker` is generated for each `@Ft.CircuitBreaker` annotated method.
+The `CircuitBreaker` instance can be named - in this case the generated code tries to get a named instance from the registry and use it.
+If not available, a new circuit breaker instance is produced from annotation properties.

 ## Template
 ### Declaration